 Strategically placed radar speed signs along the roads and highways serve as triggers.
 They stimulate the driver’s brain and help them to identify potential ‘danger’; that is, they transition a motorist’s brain activity from the Theta state to the Beta state.

 Radar speed signs are a fairly common sight on the roads and highways of most major cities of India, namely, Kolkata, Delhi, Chandigarh, and Bengaluru, to name a few.
 They are easy to install, are brightly lit, and can flash at drivers who speed.
 But do they work?
 In short, yes.
-Radar speed signs really do slow cars down.
+Radar speed signs do slow cars down.
 And slower cars have been shown to reduce accidents and decrease impact, when and if at all, road mishaps happen.
-When cities use speed display signs on their roads, they can expect to see reduction in average speeds of vehicles, better speed limit compliance, and even long-term reduction in the number of speeding drivers.
+When cities use speed display signs on their roads, they can expect to see a reduction in the average speeds of vehicles, better speed limit compliance, and even a long-term reduction in the number of speeding drivers.

 Traffic Logix India provides road safety solutions to address the epidemic of traffic deaths in cities across India.
 SafePace speed signs create awareness when drivers cross the posted speed limits.
 The speed signs flash to alert the speeding motorists to slow down and help make roads safer.

 These solutions are helping to prevent traffic deaths every day in India.
 There has been a significant improvement in traffic movement on roads, and the speed signs have resulted in calming traffic movement at premier locations across the many cities where they have been successfully deployed.